What is private health insurance?

 To generate our Customer Score, we ask private health insurance customers how satisfied they are with their provider and how likely they are to recommend the company to a friend or family member.

 Which? members can log in to see the results.
-If you're not a Which? member, take a two-month trial to Which?
+If you're not a Which? member, take a one month trial to Which?
 Money for just £1 to see the results of our analysis.

 How to get cheap private health insurance